Cariprazine: Pharmacodynamics

+Partial agonists are drugs that bind to and activate specific receptors, but they produce a weaker response than full agonists, even when all receptors are occupied.
+In neuronal signaling pharmacology, their activity is often described using two models: one considers how much of the drug binds to postsynaptic receptors, which can block stronger agonists from activating the receptor, while the other looks at how the drug can activate receptors by itself, but only to a limited extent compared to a full agonist.
+Partial agonists can act as both weak activators and blockers, depending on the presence of natural neurotransmitters like dopamine.
+When natural dopamine levels are high, partial agonists compete for the same receptors, reducing excessive signaling.
+When dopamine levels are low, partial agonists provide some activation, but not as much as dopamine or a full agonist would.
+The effectiveness of a partial agonist is often measured by the EC50 value, which is the concentration needed to produce half of its maximum possible effect.
+Drugs like aripiprazole, cariprazine, and brexpiprazole are examples of partial agonists used as antipsychotics.
+They help stabilize mood and reduce psychotic symptoms by balancing dopamine activity in the brain.

 Pharmacokinetics

 Cariprazine has high oral bioavailability and can cross the blood brain barrier easily in humans because it is lipophilic.
 In rats, the oral bioavailability was 52% (with a dose of 1 mg/kg).

 Cariprazine is metabolized primarily by the cytochrome P450 3A4 isoenzyme (CYP3A4), with some minor metabolism by CYP2D6.
 Cariprazine does not induce the production of CYP3A4 or CYP1A2 in the liver, and weakly, competitively inhibits CYP2D6 and CYP3A4.

 Research

 Positive Phase III study results were published for schizophrenia and mania in early 2012, and for bipolar disorder I depression from a Phase II trial in 2015.

 Cariprazine is also potentially useful as an add-on therapy in major depressive disorder.
-It is being developed jointly by AbbVie and Gedeon Richter Plc, with AbbVie responsible for commercialization in the U.S., Canada, Japan, Taiwan and certain Latin American countries (including Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Peru and Venezuela).
+It is being developed jointly by AbbVie and Gedeon Richter Plc, with AbbVie responsible for commercialization in the US, Canada, Japan, Taiwan and certain Latin American countries (including Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Peru and Venezuela).
 In February 2022, AbbVie requested approval by the US Food and Drug Administration (FDA) for adjunctive treatment for major depressive disorder.
-Approval was granted by the FDA in December 2022, for cariprazine to be used as an adjunctive treatment for major depressive disorder.
+Approval was granted by the FDA in December 2022 for cariprazine to be used as an adjunctive treatment for major depressive disorder.